mheap/nexmo-developer/_documentation/en/client-sdk/in-app-voice/guides/make-call.md

 ```
 ### Custom Data

 The server call method has a parameter for custom data.
-This allows you to pass additional context in a key-value format to the server running your `answer_url`.
+This allows you to pass additional context, in a key-value format, to your `answer_url` webhook server.

 ```tabbed_content
 source: '_tutorials_tabbed_content/client-sdk/guides/make-call/custom-data'
 frameless: false
 ```

-The data will be available on the request's query made to your `answer_url` server:
+The data will be available on the request's query made to your `answer_url` webhook server:

 ```json
 {